NAMING A GOAT & HERD NAMES

 HERD NAME IDENTIFIES THE BREEDER

 A Herd name is approved by the SCIGBA Registry.
-It must not include or be too similar to a Herd name that is already reserved or sound too much like another Herd name.
-It needs to be approved for SCIGBA standards, including not being too long as mentioned above (less than about 20 characters without the goat’s individual name).
+This ensures that none are too similar one already in use.
+It needs to be approved for SCIGBA standards, including not being too long as mentioned above (We recommend about 15 characters for herd names).
 Owning a Herd name is an important part of building your reputation and recognition as a breeder.

-When you become a Member of the SCIGBA, you submit a Herd name as part of the application, and several preferences may be requested.
+When you become a Member of the SCIGBA, you submit a Herd name as part of the membership application.
 To ensure a Herd name is available, you can call the SCIGBA Registry at (660-851-0101).